Austin-dev7/Sorting-Performance-Comparator/project.md

 Merge Sort:      0.0289 seconds
 Quick Sort:      0.0217 seconds

-OBSERVATIONS:
+**OBSERVATIONS:**

-Quadratic algorithms (Bubble, Insertion, Selection) scale poorly
+-Quadratic algorithms (Bubble, Insertion, Selection) scale poorly

-Divide-and-conquer algorithms perform significantly better on large datasets
+-Divide-and-conquer algorithms perform significantly better on large datasets

-Quick Sort often performs faster than Merge Sort in practice
+-Quick Sort often performs faster than Merge Sort in practice

-Performance differences increase as input size grows.
+-Performance differences increase as input size grows.

-LIMITATIONS:
+**LIMITATIONS:**

-Memory usage is not analyzed
+-Memory usage is not analyzed

-Execution time varies based on system performance
+-Execution time varies based on system performance

-Worst-case behavior of Quick Sort is not optimized in this version
+-Worst-case behavior of Quick Sort is not optimized in this version

-FUTURE ENHANCEMENT:
+**FUTURE ENHANCEMENT:**

-Optimize Quick Sort using randomized pivots
+-Optimize Quick Sort using randomized pivots

-Add graphical visualization of results
+-Add graphical visualization of results

-Export results to CSV format
+-Export results to CSV format

-Measure memory consumption
+-Measure memory consumption

-Add command-line arguments support
+-Add command-line arguments support

-How to Run the Program:
+**How to Run the Program:**
-python sorting project.py
+##python sorting project.py

-Key Learning Outcomes:
+*Key Learning Outcomes:*

-Understanding multiple sorting algorithms
+-Understanding multiple sorting algorithms

-Practical evaluation of time complexity
+-Practical evaluation of time complexity

-Experience with terminal-based applications
+-Experience with terminal-based applications

-Improved software organization and documentation
+-Improved software organization and documentation

-Conclusion:
+***Conclusion:***

 This project highlights the importance of algorithm selection in software development.
 By comparing different sorting algorithms under the same conditions, the tool provides clear evidence of how efficiency affects performance.